-- 9.1 All players in FIDE competitions shall observe the rules imposed in the regulations of the FIDE Fair Play Commission and the relevant competition to ensure fair play and the avoidance of cheating. - 9.2 A violation of the mentioned fair play rules other than cheating shall constitute a breach of the Ethics Code and be dealt with by way of remedial action in accordance with the fast-track procedure set out hereinafter. - 9.3 In the case of a violation of the mentioned fair play rules other than cheating, as determined by the Fair Play Panel (FPP) appointed for the competition, whether in online or over-the-board play, the FIDE Fair Play Commission shall determine a ban of all formal chess-playing activities for a period of either one, two or three months depending on the severity of the violation.
-The player concerned shall have the option of admitting his or her guilt of a violation of the fair play rules and submitting him- or herself to the ban determined, or to have his or her case decided on its merits by a single member of the EDC nominated by the Chairman of the EDC. - 9.4 In the case of the player electing to admit his or her guilt and accepting the ban determined by the FIDE Fair Play Commission, the player shall be immune from all further remedial and disciplinary action under this Code provided the ban is strictly respected.
-The ban shall commence on a date to be fixed by the Fair Play Commission. - 9.5 In the case of the player electing to have his or her case decided by a single member of the EDC, or failing to make an election, the player's guilt or innocence of a violation of the Ethics Code shall be decided on a balance of probabilities according to the procedure to be determined by the presiding EDC member.
+- 9.1 All players in FIDE competitions shall observe the rules imposed in the regulations of the FIDE Fair Play Commission, the applicable regulations of the national federation concerned and the relevant competition to ensure fair play and the avoidance of cheating. - 9.2 A violation of the mentioned fair play rules other than cheating shall constitute a breach of the Ethics Code and be dealt with by way of remedial action in accordance with the fast-track procedure set out hereinafter. - 9.3 In the case of a violation of the mentioned fair play rules other than cheating, as determined by the Fair Play Panel (FPP) or Fair Play Official (FPO) appointed for the competition, whether in online or over-the-board play, the FIDE Fair Play Commission shall determine a ban of all formal chess-playing activities (online and over-the-board play) for a period of either one, two or three months depending on the severity of the violation.
+The player concerned shall have the option of admitting his/her guilt of a violation of the fair play rules and submitting him- or herself to the ban determined, or to have his/her case decided on its merits by a single member of the EDC nominated by the Chairman of the EDC. - 9.4 In the case of the player electing to admit his/her guilt and accepting the ban determined by the FIDE Fair Play Commission, the player shall be immune from all further remedial and

+- disciplinary action under this Code provided the ban is strictly respected.
+The ban shall commence on a date to be fixed by the Fair Play Commission. - 9.5 In the case of the player electing to have his/her case decided by a single member of the EDC, or failing to make an election, the player's guilt or innocence of a violation of the Ethics Code shall be decided on a balance of probabilities according to the procedure to be determined by the presiding EDC member.
 If the player's guilt is proven, a ban of all chess-playing activities shall be imposed for an appropriate period up to a maximum of 12 months.
-Subject to the right of review provided for hereinafter, the decision of the single member of the EDC shall be final. - 9.6 The above procedure applies in addition to such steps which may be taken by the arbiters or the FPP against an offending player in the course of a competition for a breach of the Laws of Chess or the tournament regulations in force for the relevant competition, such as an expulsion or any other lesser measure.

-9.7 The above procedure does not apply to cases where the evidence available to the Fair Play Commission indicates that cheating has occurred and that a reasonable prospect exists that the guilt of the player concerned can be proven according to the standard of comfortable satisfaction.
+Subject to the right of review provided for hereinafter, the decision of the single member of the EDC shall be final. - 9.6 The above procedure applies in addition to such steps which may be taken by the arbiters or the FPP / FPO against an offending player in the course of a competition for a breach of the Laws of Chess, the applicable regulations of the national federation concerned or the tournament regulations in force for the relevant competition, such as an expulsion or any other lesser measure. - 9.7 The above procedure does not apply to cases where the evidence available to the Fair Play Commission indicates that cheating has occurred and that a reasonable prospect exists that the guilt of the player concerned can be proven according to the standard of comfortable satisfaction.
 All such cases shall be dealt with by the Fair Play Commission and the EDC as an alleged violation of, and subject to disciplinary action under, the Disciplinary Code.